objectbox/objectbox-c/README.md

 ObjectBox Embedded Database for C and C++
 =========================================

-**Your opinion matters to us!** 👉 Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6) 🙏

-[ObjectBox](https://objectbox.io) is a superfast C and C++ database for embedded devices (Mobile and IoT), desktop and server apps.
+[ObjectBox](https://objectbox.io) is a superfast C and C++ database for embedded devices (mobile and IoT), desktop and server apps.
-The out-of-the-box [Data Sync](https://objectbox.io/sync/) keeps data harmonized across devices and any kind of backend/cloud reliably.
-ObjectBox Database and Sync is ideal for reliable resource-efficiency and speed on restricted devices and out-of-the-box differential sync of data in offline settings or scenarios including occasionally connected devices.
+The out-of-the-box [Data Sync](https://objectbox.io/sync/) keeps data in sync across devices and any kind of backend/cloud reliably for occasionally connected devices.
 ObjectBox Data Persistence and Data Sync follows an offline-first approach and can be used on-premise as well as with a cloud setup.

-This is the **ObjectBox runtime library** to run ObjectBox as an [embedded database](https://objectbox.io/embedded-database/) in your C or C++ application.
+This is the **ObjectBox runtime library** to run ObjectBox as an embedded database in your C or C++ application.

 Here's a C++ example that inserts a `Task` data object (a plain user defined `struct`) into the database:
 ```c++